 Treating Eating Disorders

 Eating disorders include anorexia nervosa, bulimia, and binge eating disorder.
 All involve eating patterns that can harm your health and can greatly disrupt your life.
 For most people, treatment can help.
-Consider talking to your doctor, nurse, school counselor, or someone you trust.
+Consider talking to your health care provider, nurse, school counselor, or someone you trust.
 The first step is finding the guidance and support you need.

 Right now, no one knows just what causes eating disorders.
 They occur in some half million people, mostly young women.
 These disorders don’t just affect your body, they also affect the way you feel about yourself.
 For you to become healthy, your body and emotions both need care.